ulspeed/SonotoneJS/README.md

 Versions
 ========

-v0.4.3: DataChannel: Wait for ACK before sending the next part of the file

-v0.4.1: Use chunk of 64ko to send files

-v0.4.0: Introducing DataChannel
+v0.4.5: Add the off() method in order to remove the events subscribed. v0.4.4: Fix some issues with the demo v0.4.3: DataChannel: Wait for ACK before sending the next part of the file v0.4.1: Use chunk of 64ko to send files v0.4.0: Introducing DataChannel

 v0.3.4: Fix major issues on events subscriptions.
-Multi-party call supported.

-v0.3.3: Manage multiple media streams (for conference).
-This first version limits to one remoteStream per peerConnection.

-v0.3.2: Send events to application when transport is connected, on error or closed.
-New event for detecting already connected peers.

-v0.3.1: Answer with audio/video if exists

-v0.3.0: Update for Firefox 24
+Multi-party call supported. v0.3.3: Manage multiple media streams (for conference).
+This first version limits to one remoteStream per peerConnection. v0.3.2: Send events to application when transport is connected, on error or closed.
+New event for detecting already connected peers. v0.3.1: Answer with audio/video if exists v0.3.0: Update for Firefox 24

-v0.2.9: Fix a lot of bugs around Firefox/Chrome interop

-v0.2.5: Don't add/Send ICE Candidate when peer is already connected

-v0.2.4: Fix RemoteTransport issue.
-Add new events when remote peer answers call and when call is established

-v0.2.3: Fire events on when browser is not compliant and when not in HTTPS (for sharing)

-v0.2.2: Detect when MediaStream end (Subscribe to MediaStream events)

-v0.2.1: Allow to change the Local Stream quality

-v0.2.0: Broadcast call (alpha version)
+v0.2.9: Fix a lot of bugs around Firefox/Chrome interop v0.2.5: Don't add/Send ICE Candidate when peer is already connected v0.2.4: Fix RemoteTransport issue.
+Add new events when remote peer answers call and when call is established v0.2.3: Fire events on when browser is not compliant and when not in HTTPS (for sharing) v0.2.2: Detect when MediaStream end (Subscribe to MediaStream events) v0.2.1: Allow to change the Local Stream quality v0.2.0: Broadcast call (alpha version)

-v0.1.2: Add the Remote Transport

-v0.1.1: Add the possibility to share your screen to a remote peer (First version is limited to share your screen or share your video)

-v0.1.0: Full example for single audio/video call between 2 browsers (Chrome/Firefox) using a Web Socket Transport
+v0.1.2: Add the Remote Transport v0.1.1: Add the possibility to share your screen to a remote peer (First version is limited to share your screen or share your video) v0.1.0: Full example for single audio/video call between 2 browsers (Chrome/Firefox) using a Web Socket Transport